taylorrose/wizard-murder-mystery/05_REVEAL_EPILOGUE.md

 ## What you'll find in this file:
 - The unmasking sequence and impostor reveal
 - The true identity of the murderer
+- The full timeline and evidence explanations
 - Three resolution branches based on group choice
 - Epilogue setting up potential sequel
-- Awards and recognition suggestions
+- Awards and host notes

 ---